-According to the U.S. Dietary Guidelines, fruits and vegetables should form half of our diet.
+According to the U.S. Dietary Guidelines, fruits and vegetables should be half of what we put in our bodies every day.
 A lot of us find it difficult to follow this rule - a 2015 study by the Centers for Disease Control and Prevention found that only 1 out of 10 Americans consumes the recommended amount of fruits and vegetables daily.

 If you fall in this statistic, you should whole-heartedly try to consume more fruits and vegetables every day.
 Fruits and vegetables provide essential vitamins like A, C and K, fiber, potassium, and magnesium.
-They also may reduce the risk of chronic conditions such as high blood pressure, heart disease and Type 2 diabetes.*
+They also may reduce the risk of long-term health conditions.*

 Here are eight easy and creative ways you can increase your fruit and vegetable intake.